+This institution is authorized by:

+The Indiana Commission for Higher Education/

-This institution is authorized by: Indiana Board for Proprietary Education 101 West Ohio Street, Suite 300 Indianapolis, IN 46204-4206 317.464.4400 Ext.
-138 317.464.4400 Ext.
-141
+The Indiana Board for Proprietary Education

+101 West Ohio Street, Suite 300

+Indianapolis, IN 46204-4206

 Accrediting Commission of Career Schools and Colleges

 John Patrick University of Health and Applied Sciences is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 ACCSC is recognized by the United States Department of Education.